 A first offense is a gross misdemeanor, carrying up to 364 days in jail and/or up to $2,000 in fines.
-A subsequent offense is a category E felony in Nevada, carrying probation and a suspended sentence, with a possible jail sentence of up to 1 year.
+A subsequent offense is a category E felony, carrying probation and a suspended sentence, with a possible jail sentence of up to 1 year.
 (But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)8

-The Nevada crime of stalking (NRS 200.575) occurs when someone willfully acts in a way that causes another person to reasonably feel frightened or intimidated.
+Stalking (NRS 200.575) occurs when someone willfully acts in a way that causes another person to reasonably feel frightened or intimidated.
 It makes no difference if the stalker had no intention of frightening or intimidating the victim.

 A first offense of stalking if the victim is at least 16 is typically a misdemeanor carrying up to six (6) months in jail and/or up to $1,000 in fines.
 But a subsequent offense if the victim is at least 16 is a gross misdemeanor carrying up to 364 days in jail and/or $2,000 in fines.
-And aggravated stalking — which is stalking that involves threatening the victim with death or substantial bodily harm in Nevada (NRS 0.606) — is a category B felony carrying:
+And aggravated stalking — which is stalking that involves threatening the victim with death or substantial bodily harm (NRS 0.606) — is a category B felony carrying:

 - two to fifteen (2 – 15) years in prison, and

 - up to $5,000 in fines (at the judge’s discretion)9

 Trespass (NRS 207.200) is defined as going on — or refusing to leave — another person’s property without that person’s permission.
 Many Las Vegas trespass cases involve intoxicated casino patrons who allegedly refuse hotel security’s requests to exit the premises.